jaredmiller219/AppDock/DOCUMENTATION.md

 ### Settings

-- Open the menu bar app menu, then choose `Settings…`.
+- Open Settings with `⌘,` or use the menu bar app menu and choose `Settings…`.
 - Settings persist in `UserDefaults` via keys defined in `SettingsDefaults`.
 - Settings edits are staged and only applied when you click Apply.
 - Layout options include grid columns/rows, icon size, and label size.